FDA crackdown on vaping flavors has blind spot: disposables

 Thursday was the deadline for makers of reusable e-cigarettes to stop selling fruity and candy flavors.
 Juul was already in compliance.
 It dropped its best selling mint and most other flavors before the ban was announced in early January and only sells tobacco and menthol.

-At a congressional hearing Wednesday, the CEO of Fontem U.S., which makes blu vapes, was pressed to drop its vivid vanilla and cherry crush disposable e-cigarettes.
+At a congressional hearing Wednesday, the head of Fontem U.S., which makes blu vapes, was pressed to drop its vivid vanilla and cherry crush disposable e-cigarettes.

 Fontem chief Antoine Blonde countered that its customers are adults, not children.
 Less than 3% of high school students who vape reported blu as their preferred brand, according to 2019 government data.